 - Supplier information sheet: Business name, tax ID (RUT), address, contact, and legal representative

-- Declaration of conformity: Signed document declaring that the device complies with Chilean regulations
+- Declaration of conformity: Signed document declaring compliance with Chilean regulations

-- Power of attorney: Authorization for Certificación Telecom (or other agent) to act on your behalf before SUBTEL
+- Power of attorney: Authorization for representation to SUBTEL

-- Packaging information: To comply with Resolution 737, photos or design of the packaging where the QR code will be located
+- Packaging information: Photos or design of the packaging where the QR code will be located

 Timeframes and costs: what to expect